top of page

 TOXICPOLICE.COM - A UNIQUE DATABASE OF AUSTRALIAN POLICE MISCONDUCT

-Twenty-first century toxic Australian police behaviour and misconduct is a national problem.
-Who are the police forces and the other stakeholders and organisations involved in the management and perpetuation of the toxic behaviours?
+Twenty-first century Australian police misconduct is a national problem.
+Who are the police forces and the other stakeholders and organisations involved in the management and perpetuation of this problem.

 On this page we maintain published profiles of the state police forces and Australian Federal Police and their key stakeholders.